etherealxx/batchlinks-webui/README.md

 ## Known Bugs

-- File downloaded from MEGA will not listed on the output, as it use different download method.
+- ~~File downloaded from MEGA will not listed on the output, as it use different download method.
 There is some delay between the transfare() function complete until it writes the file.
-I don't know how long the delay is.
+I don't know how long the delay is.~~ Fixed in [v1.1.0](fe6feafc07fbbe3efd2883b33855f8d66b5f89ea)
 - Progress bar (the yellow bar) doesn't progress as expected (v3-16-2 branch)
 - The delay between file is downloaded and the output shows is really long (1min+) on [camenduru's v1.6 colab](https://github.com/camenduru/stable-diffusion-webui-colab) (Gradio related?)